Everwho

 Everwho wants to pitch in can.

-other spellings: whoever, and anyone who
+variations: whoever, anyone who

 ★ "Everwho" is part of a family of regional "ever-" compounds ("everwhat," "everhow") found in Southern and Appalachian English, reflecting Scots-Irish influence. ★

-Origin
+Origin and Etymology

-Notes
+Usage Notes

 Still used in rural Southern/Appalachian communities, especially by older speakers.
 Outside the region it’s rare and may be misunderstood, so it’s a marker of authentic dialect.